Chesterton Course Catalogue

 (5 Credits)

-In the academic stream of English Language Arts students will study, in depth, the literary genres of modern drama, short story, novel, Shakespearean drama, film, essay, and poetry.
-Along with these in-depth literary studies, student expectation to respond critically and personally to these texts becomes progressively more advanced in preparation for university.
-A variety of writing, reading, and project based assignments are designed to strengthen comprehension and communication skills.
-The academic stream is a rigorous course designed for students who want to gain university entrance.
-Students who wish to register in this stream should achieve a 65% or higher in English 9 and a 60% or higher in their high school prerequisite courses (see chart below).
-At the 30-1 level, students will be required to write a two-part Provincial Diploma worth 30% of their final mark.
+This academic stream is a challenging course designed for students aiming to gain university entrance.
+Students who wish to register in this stream should have achieved a 65% or higher in English 9 and a 60% or higher in their high school prerequisite courses (see chart below).
+At the 30-1 level, students will be required to write a two-part Provincial Diploma, which will account for 30% of their final mark.

 CSN English 10-2/20-2/30-2